Prunsel/Falling-Sand-Game/README.md

 I am using the SandFall library which created myself.

-Planning to add an SCP-style facility which a currently non-existent player can roam through and fully destroy.
+Planning to add an SCP-style facility which the player can roam through and fully destroy.